krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 > days,
 > etc).
 >
-> - λ is called the _arrival rate_ — the number of items arriving per unit time,
+> - λ is called the _arrival rate_ — the rate at which items arrive over the time window,
-> - W is called the _average time in system_ — the average number of time units
+> - W is called the _average time in system_ — the average amount of time
 > for which an item is present in the system,
 > - L is called the _average number in the system_ — the average number of items
-> present in the system per unit of time.
+> present in the system over the time window.

 We can see that Little's Law relates three distinct _kinds_ of averages:

-- _L_ is a _time average_ — the number of items present in the system per unit of time,
+- _L_ is a _time average_ — the number of items present in the system over some continuous time interval
-- _W_ is an _item average_ — the average number of time units an item
+- _W_ is an _item average_ — the average amount of an item
-  accumulates while present in the system,
+  accumulates while present in the system
-- λ is a rate — a number of items per unit of time.
+- λ is a rate — a rate of arrivals over some time window.

 Notably, the denominator in the first average is a continuous quantity (time), while the denominator in the second average is a discrete quantity (items), and the third quantity is a rate relating the denominators of the other two quantities.

 > The law expresses the intuition that the **total time** accumulated in a system by a
 > set of discrete[^-discreteness] items over a time window, when averaged **per item**, is